Deepika Padukone: Big-budget action films (2023–present)

 Padukone reunited with Shah Rukh Khan in Siddharth Anand's action film Pathaan (2023), set in the YRF Spy Universe.
 A song in the film, "Besharam Rang", featured Padukone in a saffron bikini, which became controversial once right-wing Hindutva groups deemed it obscene and objectionable.
 The Central Board of Film Certification cleared the film for release after some edits were made to the song sequence.
 Saibal Chatterjee wrote that Padukone "pulls off the dual act of an irrepressible femme fatale and a committed soldier with elan".
-Pathaan broke several box-office records, earning over ₹10 billion to rank as Padukone's highest-grossing Indian film release and Hindi cinema's second-biggest grosser.
+In her second collaboration with Khan in the same year, Padukone played a brief role (billed as a special appearance) in the action thriller Jawan.
+Reviewers for Hindustan Times and The Week noted how much her pairing with Khan helped the picture.
+Both Pathaan and Jawan broke several box-office records for a Hindi film, each earning over ₹10 billion to rank among Hindi cinema's biggest grossers.
+Padukone received another Best Actress nomination at Filmfare for Pathaan.
+Her accomplishments of the year led India Today to name her as "the go-to actress for big-budget spectacles".
+Describing her multiple collaborations with Khan, she has said that they have a "deep trust" and "a sense of ownership over each other".